-- If an object with an electric charge q is at a point in space where the electric field is E, the force exerting on the object is $\vec{F} = q\vec{E}$. - What do you think will happen to the charge? - Let's think about the cases like these on the right. - The object will move along the field line...Which way? - Depends on the sign of the charge - The charge gets accelerated under an electric field.
+- If an object with an electric charge q is at a point in space where the electric field is E, the force exerting on the object is $\vec{F} = q\vec{E}$. - What do you think will happen to the charge? - Let's think about the cases like these on the right. - The object will move along the field line...Which way? - Depends on the sign of the charge - The charge gets accelerated under the electric field.

 Electron accelerated by electric field.
-An electron (mass m = 9.1x10-31kg) is accelerated in a uniform field E (E=2.0x104N/C) between two parallel charged plates.
+An electron (mass m = 9.1×10^{-31} kg) is accelerated in a uniform field E (E= 2.0×10^{4} N/C) between two parallel charged plates.
 The separation of the plates is 1.5cm.
 The electron is accelerated from rest near the negative plate and passes through a tiny hole in the positive plate. (a) With what speed does it leave the hole? (b) Show that the gravitational force can be ignored.
 Assume the hole is so small that it does not affect the uniform field between the plates.